jzwolak/retroact/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jzwolak/retroact/blob/main/LICENSE)
 [![Clojars Project](https://img.shields.io/clojars/v/com.insilicalabs/retroact.svg)](https://clojars.org/com.insilicalabs/retroact)

-An experiment in creating a React like library in Clojure for Clojure, Java, and Swing.
+A React like library in Clojure for Clojure, Java, and Swing.
+Retroact is extensible to support other GUI toolkits, like JavaFX, SWT, and AWT.

-The goal is to make something that can be used in Java and with legacy applications and have it be completely Functional Reactive Programming (FRP).
-The user interface code is declarative, it is a function of the app state, and the code that initializes and updates the UI is one.
+Retroact can be used in legacy Java applications and have all the new code be completely Functional Reactive Programming (FRP).
+The user interface code is declarative, it is created by a function of the app state, and the code to initialize the user interface and update the user interface are one.

 This is a pure Clojure implementation and no Java bindings.
-There may be a future version with a Java API.

-Though this is an experimental project, it is being used in a production rich internet client application for biological modeling and simulation.
-Its status will likely be upgraded, as it has matured significantly since the above text was written.
+Retroact was originally written for a biological modeling app I work on (ProcessDB).
+I wanted the app to move forward to modern coding techniques and patterns but it was all legacy Java Swing code.
+ProcessDB is a production application in use and the latest version is powered primarily by Retroact.
+That said, Retroact does not cover all of Swing and I imagine new users will quickly encounter components and properties in Swing they would like to use but are not supported by Retroact.
+Please consider contributing!

 ## Unique Contribution

 Retroact has a couple unique contributions to the software developer community.

 1. Retroact is not tied to Swing and was designed from the start to have a modular connection to the underlying toolkit.
-   Therefore, it is easy to add support for other toolkits such as JavaFX, SWT, AWT, etc..
+   Therefore, it is possible to add support for other toolkits such as JavaFX, SWT, AWT, etc..
 2. Retroact plays nice with existing legacy application code.
 The whole point of this project was to allow me to move my work forward into modern programming practices without requiring my clients to pay for a complete rewrite of their existing applications.
 Hence it is named "Retro"-act.